Ashok0/EnderalVREssentials-Nightly/README.md

 [**Shadow of Transcience Mount Fix v1.0**](https://www.nexusmods.com/enderalspecialedition/mods/381?tab=files): Replaces the original model with a new one which fixes a lot of issues.

 [**Shadow of Transcience Mount Fix Replacer v1.0**](https://www.nexusmods.com/enderalspecialedition/mods/382?tab=files): Replaces the model of Shadow of Transciense if the Mount Fix is used.

+[**Armored Flesh v2.0**]: A small mod, offering improved visuals for each of the Alteration school's five armor spells.

+[**Visual Animated Enchants v0.2**](https://www.nexusmods.com/skyrimspecialedition/mods/7037?tab=files): A replacer for the visual and animation of the enchantments on weapons to make them more magical and immersive.
+- Remove "Cell" data in xEdit.

+[**Qwinn's Refined Visual Animated Enchants v1.0**](https://www.nexusmods.com/skyrimspecialedition/mods/24665?tab=files): With L3stat's kind permission, a refinement and fix for various issues with Visual Animated Enchants.

+[**Adjusted Visual Animated Enchants (No ENB Complex Particle Lights) v1.1**](https://www.nexusmods.com/skyrimspecialedition/mods/50382?tab=files): Tweaks the appearance of enchantments from Visual Animated Enchants.
+Reduces size and brightness to work better when using ENB, alters flame mesh shapes on unique weapons to fit more closely, and adjusts some colours.

 [**Allow Fast Travel v1.3**](https://www.nexusmods.com/enderalspecialedition/mods/42?tab=files): Allows Fast Travel in Enderal.
 - Must be placed near end of load order as any mods that alter worldspace will break fast travel.